dheeraj-blinds/docker-Task/README.md

 In each of the application folders there is an empty docker file.
 Please complete the docker files and use the docker compose file to run all the containers.

-Make sure you create a docker volume by name
+Make sure you create a docker volume by name sqlbackup
+Hint: use nginx server to host react app.